cappadavide/db2-datawarehouse-prj/README.md

 3. Products with decreased sales compared to the previous year (month, year, class)
 4. Products with decreased sales compared to the previous year (month, year, family)

+In addition, the utilization of materialized views has been investigated to enhance the accessibility of information required by four specific queries.
+These queries focus on retrieving data related to units sold and any potential decline in comparison to previous months/years.
+Materialized views have been employed to streamline the retrieval process and facilitate the analysis of relevant information.
 Finally, it has been requested to evaluate the performance and execution times of queries with and without index usage, as well as to assess storage space.

 ## Dimensional Fact Model